itachisan10/itse1430/readme.md

 # ITSE 1430 - Programming in C#

-This repository is where your classwork and lab assignments will go.
+This repository is where your classwork and lab assignments will go.lolz

 ## Prerequisites

-Before you begin note the following prerequisites for your environment.
+Before you begin note the following prerequisites for your environment. lolz

-1. Windows  7 SP1 or higher or Windows Server 2008 R2 SP1 or higher
+1. Windows  7 SP1 or higher or Windows Server 2008 R2 SP1 or higher lolz
-2. 1.8 Ghz or faster processor (dual core or higher strongly recommended)
+2. 1.8 Ghz or faster processor (dual core or higher strongly recommended)lolz
 3. 2 GB memory (4 GB or more strongly recommended)
 4. 10+ GB hard drive space
 5. Fast internet connection for downloading software